 A separate instruction book is provided giving information on location, conduit location and mounting of the motor(s).
-The motor(s) should be mounted on the driven machine (or as appropriate for the installation) before proceeding with wiring, set up and adjustment.
+The motor(s) should be mounted on the driven machine (or as appropriate for the installation) before proceeding with wiring, set-up and adjustment.

-ELECTRICAL WIRING & INTERCONNEC-
+ELECTRICAL WIRING & INTERCONNECTIONS

 All wiring shall be in accordance with the National Electrical Code and be consistent with all local codes.
-All internal electrical connections between components in the power units are made at the factory.
-When in-stalling AF-400 drives, all connections should be checked for tightness.
+All internal electric connections between components in the power units are made at the factory.
+When installing AF-400 drives, all connections should be checked for tightness.
 Connections may become loose in shipping or storage.
-A diagram showing the connections between the power unit and the related com-ponents is furnished with the equipment.
+A diagram showing the connections between the power unit and the related components is furnished with the equipment.
 All terminals to which the external connections are to be made are numbered on the diagram.
 The equipment should be wired as per the elementary diagram and verified by continuity tests.
 It is recommended that as each connection or wire is connected to the equipment, it be checked off on the elementary diagram.

-ALL MOTOR BASES AND EQUIPMENT ENCLO-SURES SHOULD BE CONNECTED TO THE FAC-TORY OR FACILITY EARTH GROUNDING SYS-TEM.
+ALL MOTOR BASES AND EQUIPMENT ENCLOSURES SHOULD BE CONNECTED TO THE FACTORY OR FACILITY EARTH GROUNDING SYSTEM.

-MOTOR CONNECTIONS
+MOTOR(S) CONNECTIONS

-The motor leads should be connected for the drive nameplate voltage rating according to the connection diagram plate on the motor.
-Connecting wire sizes and motor protection should be selected in accordance with NEC Standards based on the motor nameplate data.
-Be sure to connect motor thermal switch (if supplied) back to the power unit.
+The motor(s) leads should be connected for the drive nameplate voltage rating according to the connection diagram plate on the motor(s).
+Connecting wire sizes and motor protection should be selected in accordance with NEC Standards based on the motor thermal switch (if supplied) back to the power unit.
 Tape all motor connections.